dogukanteber/domain-decomposition/README.md

 # Domain Decomposition

-This repository is a complementary of a <a href="insert link">blog post</a> which I have written about the domain decomposition method.
+This repository is a complementary of a <a href="https://summerofhpc.prace-ri.eu/can-you-briefly-explain-the-domain-decomposition-method/">blog post</a> which I have written about the domain decomposition method.
 It contains an exercise about domain decomposition and its solution.

 ## Problem Definition